rangle/angular-training-slides/slides/src/content/observables.md

 }, 3000);
 ```

-Notes:
-*concept*: subscription, unsubscribe method

 ---

 ## Angular's AsyncPipe

-* The `AsyncPipe` helps us write less by taking an observable and:
+* `AsyncPipe` helps us write less by taking an observable and:
   - subscribing to it
   - returning the returned value so it can be placed in your template
   - unsubscibing, when the value is no longer needed